-58. The Accounting Officer must submit the Legislature's annual report to the Executive Authority within one month of receipt from the Auditor-General.
+58. The accounting officer must submit the legislature's annual report to the Executive Authority so that the Executive Authority is able to table the report in the legislature within five months of the end of the financial year concerned.